aodin/golang-for-pythonistas/golang-maps-for-pythonistas.md

 }
 ```

-However, since Go lacks generics, these methods must be declared for any desired type.
+However, since Go lacks generics, these methods must be declared for each custom type.

 From [Golang for Pythonistas](https://github.com/aodin/golang-for-pythonistas)

 Happy Hacking!

 aodin, 2015